spatie/pdf-to-image/README.md

 ## Requirements

-You should have [Imagick](http://php.net/manual/en/imagick.setresolution.php) and [Ghostscript](http://www.ghostscript.com/) installed.
+You should have [Ghostscript](http://www.ghostscript.com/) installed.

 ## Install

 The package can be installed via composer:

 ``` bash
 $ composer require spatie/pdf-to-image
 ```